MMouse-23/Nutanix_LCM_Tools/readme.md

-Run:
+Fill in top part variable section.
+Execute the code until:

 $Clusters = REST-Get-Clusters -datagen $datagen -datavar $datavar -mode "PC" Select the cluster from $clusters
 Get the UUID

-Populate the variables in the top, including the UUID
+Populate the variables in the top again, including the UUID

-Run the first half of the script to populate $versions and $updates.
+Run the first half of the script again to populate $versions and $updates.

-Ignore the count messages in the above calls.
+Up until the following line: ## Stop testing beyond here

-Make sure $updates only contains the updates you wish to install then run
+Make sure $updates only contains the updates you wish to install (see example.png) then run (see example.png)

 REST-LCM-BuildPlan -datavar $datavar -datagen $datagen -mode "PC" -updates $Updates